mozilla/skywriter/docs/userguide/index.html.markdown

 trailing "/" whenever you want to work with a directory.

-Use the `open` command to open a file. `open` features powerful completion that works across all of your Bespin files to find the best match.
+Use the `open` command to open a file. `open` features powerful completion that works across all of your Bespin files (under the current working directory) to find the best match.

 Settings
 --------